AgneH/PowerOutletApp/README.md

 # PowerOutletApp
 Android exam application.
-This application is created by a university group for home exam purposes only.
+This application is developed by a university group for home exam purposes only.
-It is oppen to read , but we do not expect open collaboration on it.
+It is open to read, but we do not expect open collaboration on it.